-The financial statements present the results of the Group using the accounting policies outlined in the financial statements and are in accordance with International Financial Reporting Standards (IFRS) as endorsed by the European Union.
+The regulatory financial statements present the results of the Company using the accounting policies outlined in the regulatory financial statements and are in accordance with International Financial Reporting Standards (IFRS) as endorsed by the European Union.
 IFRS permits certain choices and the following material choices have been made as follows:

-Presentation of financial statements
+Presentation of regulatory financial statements

-The Group uses the nature of expense method for the presentation of its Income Statement and presents its Statement of Financial Position showing net assets and total equity.
+The Company uses the nature of expense method for the presentation of its Income Statement and presents its Statement of Financial Position showing net assets and total equity.

-In the Income Statement the Group presents a sub-total of operating profit, being the total of operating income and operating costs.
+In the Income Statement the Company presents a sub-total of operating profit, being the total of operating income, finance income and operating costs.